 School:

 Full name of child:

 Name child to be called in class: Sex: Male/Female

-Date of birth:Place of birth:
+Date of birth: / / Place of birth:

-All schools are required to seek from parents' and religious affiliation.
-Please note ethnic origicitizenship.
-They are about colour and broad et below. gin questions are not about nationality, plac ce ofbirth or
+All schools are required to seek from parents' information on their child's ethnic origin, mother tongue and religious affiliation.
+Please note ethnic origin questions are not about nationality, place ofbirth or citizenship.
+They are about colour and broad ethnic group, UK citizens can belong to any of the groups below.

-I would describe my child as (please tick one of f the boxes below):
+I would describe my child as (please tick one of the boxes below):

-ETHNIC GROUP (These are Commission for r Racial Equality categories)
+ETHNIC GROUP (These are Commission for Racial Equality categories)

 White European union (EU) Bangladeshi

 White European non EU Indian

 White, non-European Pakistani

 Black African Chinese

 Black Caribbean Travellers

 Black Other Mixed Race

 Any Other Group of Race (please specify):

 Language(s) besides English that the child has access to:

-Mother tongue(s) spoken at home:
+Mother tongue(s) spoken at home: \\\\\

 Religion:

 Signature of person with legal responsibility:

-Date: / /
+Date: / 1

 Thank you for your cooperation.
 This information will be used for statistical purposes in monitoring Equal Opportunities.

 EQUAL OPPORTUNITIES MONITORING

 Ethnic Record Keeping In Schools

-Some typical questions and answers to help parents and guardians understand why this information

-needs to be collated.
+Some typical questions and answers to help parents and guardians understand why this information needs to be collated.

-Why are ethnic records kept?
-Q.1
+Q.1 Why are ethnic records kept?